-The allegations in the DHS TRIP letter reveal specific categories of information that the Government must provide to Imam Kariye in order to satisfy due process.
-1. Witness information and statements.
-The DHS TRIP letter indicates that the Government is relying on the statements of several witnesses to support Imam Kariye's inclusion on the No Fly List, including statements AMERICAN CIVIL LIBERTIES Ex.
-1 at 2; see also id. (referring to "another witness").
-The Government must therefore provide the names and contact information for any such witnesses; all reports relating to Imam Kariye prepared by law enforcement and other government personnel (including but not limited to any FD-302 reports prepared by FBI agents investigating Imam Kariye, the statements of unidentified third parties the prior arrest and conviction records of all such persons; all prior written, recorded, or oral statements (including agents' rough notes of such statements) of such persons; and all evidence that any such persons have ever made any false statement to law enforcement or the courts, whether or not under oath.
+- 2. Witness information and statements.
+The DHS TRIP letter indicates that the Government is relying on the statements of a witness or witnesses to support Mr. Persaud's inclusion on the No Fly List.
+Ex.
+1 at 1-2.
+The Government must therefore provide the names and contact information for any such witnesses, including government agents whose statements the letters describe as fact; all reports relating to Mr. Persaud prepared by law enforcement and other government personnel (including but not limited to any FD-302 reports prepared by FBI agents investigating Mr. Persaud); the statements of unidentified third parties; the prior arrest and conviction records of all such persons; all prior written, recorded, or oral statements (including agents' rough notes of such statements) of such persons; all evidence that any such persons have ever made any false statement to law enforcement or the courts, whether or not under oath, and the conditions and circumstances under which the statement was made or obtained.
 See Ex.
-2 at 5-6. - 2.
+2 at 5-6. - 3.
 Promises to witnesses.
-The Government must provide any express or implicit promise, understanding, offer of immunity, sentencing leniency, or of past, present, or future compensation, or any other kind of agreement or understanding between any witness whose statements or information form a basis for Imam Kariye's inclusion on the No Fly List and any law enforcement or prosecutorial agent or agency (federal, state, and local), including but not limited to any benefit offered to the CW.
-See id. at 6. - 3.
+The Government must provide any express or implicit promise, understanding, offer of immunity, sentencing leniency, or of past, present, or future compensation, or any other kind of agreement or understanding between any witness whose statements or information form a basis for Mr. Persaud's inclusion on the No Fly List and any law enforcement or prosecutorial agent or agency (federal, state, and local).
+See id. at 6. - 4.
 Exculpatory evidence.
-The Government must provide all evidence, including any statements by any person, tending to: contradict the evidence and allegations advanced in support of Imam Kariye's inclusion on the No Fly List; show that Imam Kariye does not meet the appropriate criteria for inclusion on the List; or otherwise establish that Imam Kariye does not merit inclusion on the List.
-See id. - 4.
-Imam Kariye's prior statements.
-To the extent that the Government is relying on Imam Kariye's alleged statements in order to justify his inclusion on the No Fly List, he must be provided with all of his written or recorded statements, made to any persons at any time and place, and the substance of any oral statements, if not embodied in a writing.
-If any statements are recorded, he should be given a transcript or audible copy of each recording.
-See Ex.
-2 at 4. - 5.
+The Government must provide all evidence, including any statements by any person, tending to: contradict the evidence and allegations advanced in support of Mr. Persaud's inclusion on the No Fly List; show that Mr. Persaud does not meet the appropriate criteria for inclusion on the List; or otherwise establish that Mr. Persaud does not merit inclusion on the List.
+See id. - 5.
 Notice of surveillance techniques.
-To the extent that any information obtained or derived from surveillance activities forms any basis for Imam Kariye's inclusion on the No Fly List, or that the government intends to use such information in these administrative or any related judicial proceedings, Imam Kariye is entitled to notice of the surveillance and the information obtained or derived from it.
+To the extent that any information obtained or derived from surveillance activities forms any basis for Mr. Persaud's inclusion on the No Fly List, or that the government intends to use such information in these administrative or any related judicial proceeding, Mr. Persaud is entitled to notice of the surveillance and the information obtained or derived from it.
 He is also entitled to notice of information or evidence that is the product of unlawful surveillance.
 See id. at 4-5. - 6.
-Additionally, to the extent that the Government is relying on any information, whether or not disclosed in the DHS TRIP letter, that does not fall under any of the preceding categories, such information must also be provided to Imam Kariye.
-For example, The failure to provide this information unfairly prejudices Imam Karive's due process right to challenge his placement on the No Fly List.
+Additionally, to the extent that the Government is relying on any information, whether or not disclosed in the DHS TRIP letter, which does not fall under any of the preceding categories, such information must also be provided to Mr. Persaud.

+The failure to provide this information unfairly prejudices Mr. Persaud's due process right to challenge his placement on the No Fly List.

 III.
-The Allegations Against Imam Kariye Do Not Justify His Continued Inclusion On The No Fly List.
+The Allegations Against Mr. Persaud Do Not Justify His Continued Inclusion On The No Fly List.